 All doctors in training earn a basic salary and may be paid an additional supplement depending on their working pattern.

 In the most junior hospital trainee post (Foundation Year 1) the basic starting salary is £22,636.
 This increases in Foundation Year 2 to £28,076.
 For a doctor in specialist training the basic salary is between £30,002 and £47,175.

 Doctors in the specialty doctor grade earn a basic salary of between £37,176 and £69,325.

-Consultants can earn a basic salary of between £74,504 and £100,446 per year, dependent on length of service.
+Consultants can earn a basic salary of between £75,249 and £101,451 per year, dependent on years of seniority in the consultant grade.
 Local and national clinical excellence awards may be awarded subject to meeting the necessary criteria.

-Many general practitioners (GPs) are self employed and hold contracts, either on their own or as part of a partnership, with their local primary care trust (PCT).
+Many general practitioners (GPs) are self employed and hold contracts, either on their own or as part of a Clinical Commissioning Group (CCG).
 The profit of GPs varies according to the services they provide for their patients and the way they choose to provide these services.